 A partial list of publications from these researchers, many directly related to their research at FHL can be found here.

-As of Autumn, 2016 this is a list of current FHL research projects that are funded.
+As of Autumn, 2016 this is a list of current, funded projects by FHL resident researchers.

 Carrington, Emily, PI, Washington Sea Grant.
 Mussel attachment in a high CO2 world: an integrated ecomaterials approach.
 2014–2018.

 Cordell, Je , PI; Co-PIs: Megan Dethier, Emily Howe, and Jason Toft, Washington Sea Grant. shoreline Armoring removal: synthesis and Assessment of restoration E ectiveness in puget sound.
 2016–2018.